kulkarniamit/whatwhyhow/collections/_security/public-key-cryptography.md

 ### Footnotes

+[^1]: Internet Engineering Task Force
+[^2]: base64: A scheme that represents binary data in an ASCII string format
-[^1]: Will be explained in detail in another article.
+[^3]: Will be explained in detail in another article.
 Not here, a lot of math
       to be explained

-[^2]: Random Number Generator
+[^4]: Random Number Generator